swansonk14/typed-argument-parser/README.md

     + [Reproducibility](#reproducibility)
       - [Reproducibility info](#reproducibility-info)
       - [Saving arguments](#saving-arguments)

+## Installation

+Tap can be installed by running: `pip install typed-argument-parser`

 ## Tap is Python-native
 To see this, let's look at an example: